nunopenim/SolarSystemOpenGL-Linux/README.md

 ## How to render

 The following guide is for Ubuntu 18.04 (possibly 20.04) and it's variants (Xubuntu, Lubuntu, etc...).
-There is also a [Windows version](https://github.com/nunopenim/SolarSystemOpenGL-Windows), and a [macOS version](https://github.com/nunopenim/SolarSystemOpenGL-macOS)
+There are also a [Windows version](https://github.com/nunopenim/SolarSystemOpenGL-Windows), and a [macOS version](https://github.com/nunopenim/SolarSystemOpenGL-macOS) of the project.

 First make sure that you have all the required dependencies installed.
 To install them, run the following command: